 Picking Your Plan

 When assembling an ideal resistance-training regimen, a great deal depends on the amount of training time you have available.
 Too often, people feel that having only a few days a week isn’t enough to trigger progress, but it is.
 You don’t have to lift six days a week to see results, you just have to be consistent.
 Take an honest look at how much time you’ll be able to devote to your program and select an appropriate training template from the options that follow.
-(For tips on assessing your current situation, see “The Can-Do Fitness Plan” in the April 2009 archives.)
+(For tips on assessing your current situation, see “The Can-Do Fitness Plan”.)

 Once you’re ready to go, start off light and easy — under maximum work capacity at first — and then work up from there, so that your body acclimates to the workload.
 (One common rookie mistake is to start too heavy and burn out.)